-St. Francis Medical Center is proud to offer a complete range of neuroscience services.
+St. Francis Medical Center is proud to offer a range of neuroscience services.
 Our team approach to holistic care for our patients is what sets St. Francis Medical Center apart in our community.

 Our care integrates a broad spectrum of clinical services bringing together specialists from nearly every field involved in neurological treatment including physiatry, neurology, neurosurgery and rehabilitation, all in one convenient location.
 Multidisciplinary care teams, through a flexible network, provide seamless treatment and coordination of care from diagnosis to discharge.

-These teams include neurologists and neurosurgeons, neuroradiologist, physiatrists, nurses, therapists, social workers, certified nurse aides, radiology and laboratory specialists, chaplains, and many others, all who maintain expertise in the field of neuroscience.
+These teams include neurosurgeons, neuroradiologist, physiatrists, nurses, therapists, social workers, certified nurse aides, radiology and laboratory specialists, chaplains, and many others, all who maintain expertise in the field of neuroscience.
 The specialists associated with the Neuroscience Services at St. Francis provide a broad base of clinical expertise, providing specialized care.

 Our team utilizes state-of-the-art technology to diagnose and treat our patients, on both an inpatient and outpatient basis.
 At St. Francis, skilled neurosurgeons utilize a state-of-the-art StealthStation® Treatment Guidance System that shows 3-dimensional real time images of the surgical procedures in progress.
 For the surgeon, this means more precision - and for the patient, this results in shorter operating time which means less anesthesia for the patient and quicker recovery.
 As the first and only healthcare provider in our area to utilize the StealthStation® System, St. Francis continues to be the leader in using cutting edge neuronavigation technology - offering compassionate care for patients close to home.